asif2k/react-fullstack-calculator/README.md

-Fullstack calculator using typescript with express/react/nodejs
+Fullstack calculator using typescript with express/react/nodejs, client sends api requests to perform calculations.